Why put toothpaste on headlights? Because the mild abrasion that cleans teeth can also get the dirt off your car.

 Finally, rinse out the toothpaste on the headlights with a clean rag with clean water.

 Say goodbye to foggy headlights.
 After following the procedure, you’ll see how much of a difference it makes.
-For other tips and tricks to clean your car, we also have an entire playlist of Car Cleaning Videos and also a video on how to Steam Clean a Dirty Car.
+For other tips and tricks to clean your car, we also have a playlist of Car Cleaning Videos and a video on how to Steam Clean a Dirty Car.

 Did you try it?
 Comment and let me know how it worked for you!